dario2994/pol2dom/README.md

 - problems: This is a list of problems.
 A problem is a dictionary with the following keys:
   - name: Short-name, in polygon, of the problem.
 This is used to find the polygon package in the directory specified by `--polygon`.
           So, if the name is `lis`, the tool will look for a file (in the directory `--polygon`) with name `lis-VERSION$windows.zip` or `lis-VERSION$linux.zip` (depending on the platform).
 Notice that this name format is exactly the one used by polygon, so after downloading the package no renaming is necessary.
-  - letter: Letter to be used to identify the problem in DOMjudge.
+  - label: The label used to identify the problem in the scoreboard (usually it is an uppercase letter).
   - color: Color of the problem in DOMjudge.
+  - local-version: This key is created, and updated, by `p2d-contest`.
+It is the version of the latest Polygon package which was succesfully converted in a DOMjudge package.
-  - version: This key is created, and updated, by `p2d-contest`.
-It denotes the latest package version which was succesfully converted.
+  - server-version: This key is created, and updated, by `p2d-contest`.
+It is the version of the latest Polygon package which was succesfully imported into the DOMjudge instance.
   - id: This key is created by `p2d-contest`.
-It corresponds to the id of the problem in the DOMjudge instance.
+It corresponds to the (numeric) id of the problem in the DOMjudge instance.
+  - externalid: This key is created by `p2d-contest`.
+It corresponds to the (alphanumeric) id of the problem in the DOMjudge instance and it must be unique among all problems (it is generated appending a random string to the name of the problem).

 *Example*: The following one is a valid `contest.yaml` file.

 ```
+polygon_dir: ~/Downloads/
+domjudge_dir: all_problems/
 server: https://www.domjudge.org/demoweb/
 username: admin
 password: admin